Italian Instant Pot Bolognese sauce is a meat-laden ragu sauce that is best friends with pasta and your belly!

 As a culinary travel gal, I’ll be truthful, it’s hard to find a rich meat-laden ragu sauce that is not puddled in grease.

 Brown sugar is the satan of sauce prep, end of story!

-Instead of brown sugar in the sauce, to counter the bitter, I’ll share a different path to savory.
+Instead of brown sugar in the sauce, to counter the bitterness, I’ll share a different path to savory.